 decreasing the risk of age-related macular degeneration

-Many studies have suggested that eating more plant foods, such as pumpkin, decreases the risk of obesity and overall mortality.
+Many studies have suggested that eating more plant foods, such as pumpkins, decreases the risk of obesity and overall mortality.
 It can also help a person avoid diabetes and heart disease, promote a healthy complexion and hair, increase energy, and a healthy body mass index (BMI).

 Research has demonstrated the following health benefits: